Business Writing Course: Masterclass

 This course involves reading a number of long-format texts, analysing them for effectiveness, and using the suggested tools to improve them.

-We begin with a 30-minute refresh of some core techniques covered in the Business Writing Course: Essentials, to ensure everyone starts from the same level of understanding.
+We begin with a planning session where you will use the given frameworks to plan your next persuasive document.
+This includes a 30-minute refresh of some core techniques covered in the Essentials course, to ensure participants start from the same level of understanding.

 Persuasion essentials

-We look at the essentials of persuasive business writing and techniques that support logic.
-You will analyse several writing samples, then apply the principles to your own writing.
+An overview of several classic approaches to writing persuasively.
+Participants will analyse several writing samples, then apply the principles to their own writing.

 Grammar and style